 Teams combine to hit four home runs

-Dickie Hart joined the Florida Atlantic University baseball coaching staff in August and will serve as the program's hitting and infield coach.
+Dickie Hart joined the Florida Atlantic University baseball coaching staff in August, 2013 as the program's hitting and infield coach.

 Hart was a middle infielder during one of the most successful periods in the program's proud history, recording a .641 winning percentage (154-86).
 He ranks second in school history with 74 runs scored during the 1999 season, when he earned first-team All-Atlantic Sun Conference honors and was an honorable mention All-American selection by the American Baseball Coaches Association.
 That senior season, Hart helped FAU tie a NCAA record with 34 consecutive victories.
 He played professionally with the Anaheim Angels for the 1999 and 2000 seasons.

 During Hart's first season with the Owls, the program captured a Sun Belt Conference title and made an appearance in the 2013 NCAA Chapel Hill Regional, where they defeated No. 1 seed UNC.
 Under his guidance as hitting coach, the Owls racked up 175 extra-base hits and 47 home runs.